-We also looked at the strengths and weaknesses of each system, the contextual reasons as to why central infrastructures might offer more or less data related services, and developed a list of options for the operator.
-We focused on how data and aggregated data could be used to lower barriers to entry for TPPs and smaller financial institutions.
+The report looked at how central infrastructures use data and aggregate data for internal purposes (fraud, liquidity, and capacity management) and external purposes (accessibility and customized services).
+We focused on how data and aggregated data could be used to lower barriers to entry for third-party payment providers and smaller financial institutions.
 We also examined how central infrastructures are leveraging data to improve their systems and offerings, while remaining compliant with data privacy regulations.
 Our work provided critical input for the client's roadmap to modernization.

-Support in payment diversification strategy
+Payment diversification strategy

 Lipis Advisors helped a client develop a payment diversification strategy to extend its payment processing capabilities to real-time payments.
 The project broadly consisted of four aspects: capability gap analysis, partner identification, evaluation, and selection.
 The project concluded by successfully selecting a strategic partner with whom our client wanted to move forward.
 Our work helped our client stay competitive in its field by diversifying its payment strategy to include real-time payments capability.

 Digitization support for the Afghan Credit Guarantee Foundation

 The goal of the project was to identify fintech solutions to foster SME lending in Afghanistan and find potential fintech providers for the Afghan Credit Guarantee Foundation's (ACGF) partner institutions such as banks and microfinance institutions.
-The project broadly consisted of two main aspects: research and analysis on the needs of Afghan SME lending market and identification of suitable fintech solutions and providers.
+The project consisted of two main aspects: research and analysis of the needs of the Afghan SME lending market and identification of suitable fintech solutions and providers.
 The ACGF project created a practical roadmap for banking inclusion and financial literacy in one of the most underdeveloped countries in the world.

-EBA Summer/Winter Schools
+EBA Summer and Winter Schools

 We chair the faculty and lead the delivery of the Euro Banking Associations’ Summer and Winter Schools.